shader-slang/slang/docs/user-guide/03-convenience-features.md

 Modules
 -------

-While you can still organize code using preprocssor `#include`s, Slang also supports a _module_ system.
+While you can still organize code using preprocessor `#include`s, Slang also supports a _module_ system.

 ### Importing a Module